 - (a) first offence, to a fine not exceeding sixty thousand penalty units; - (b) second offence, to a fine not exceeding one hundred and twenty thousand penalty units; - (c) third offence, to a fine not exceeding two hundred and forty thousand penalty units; and - (d) for any subsequent offence, to a fine not exceeding three hundred thousand penalty units or to imprisonment for a term not exceeding three years, or to both.
-The change increases the penalty in respect of furnishing false returns, documents, statements or information and introduces a graduated penalty system for subsequent violations.

-The following are the Kwacha equivalent penalty amounts shown in the table below:
+The following are the Kwacha equivalent penalty amounts shown in the table 3.